manpen/pace25/README.md

 # The binaries are now stored in target/optil/{heuristic,exact}
 ```

 The `-F optil` feature disables logging and disables command line parsing.
-If you are not build for PACE we recommend to
+If you are not building for PACE we recommend to
 use `cargo b -r` instead (this places the binaries into `target/release`).
 This will give you a lot of command line arguments.

 ## External Solvers